 Monacan Indian legend has it that Natural Bridge appeared just as they needed to escape from an advancing enemy.

 Legend holds that young George Washington surveyed the Natural Bridge site for Lord Fairfax.
-Landmarks remain of the work and on the wall of the bridge where he carved his initials.
+Landmarks remain of his work on the wall of the bridge where he carved his initials.

 Its development as a retreat began when Jefferson built a two room log cabin – one room was reserved for guests.